Wake County, North Carolina: 19th century

 The Battle at Morrisville Station was fought April 13–15, 1865, in Morrisville, North Carolina, during the Carolinas Campaign of the American Civil War.
 It was the last official battle of the Civil War between the armies of Major General William T. Sherman and General Joseph E. Johnston.
 General Judson Kilpatrick, commanding officer of the Union cavalry advance, compelled Confederate forces under the command of Generals Wade Hampton III and Joseph Wheeler to withdraw in haste.
 They had been frantically trying to transport their remaining supplies and wounded by rail westward toward the final Confederate encampment in Greensboro.
 Kilpatrick used artillery on the heights overlooking Morrisville Station and cavalry charges to push the Confederates out of the small village, leaving many needed supplies behind.
 However, the trains were able to withdraw with wounded from the Battle of Bentonville and the Battle of Averasboro.
 Later, General Johnston sent a courier to the federal encampments at Morrisville with a message for Major General Sherman requesting a conference to discuss an armistice.
 Several days later, the two generals met at Bennett Place near Durham on April 17, 1865, to begin discussing the terms of what would become the largest surrender of the war.

 20th century

 In the 20th century, the average per capita income for the county was of $54,988, and the median income for a family was of $67,149.
 In the same period, the per capita income decreased from $44,472 to $31,579, especially for women.
 About 7.80% of the population was below the federal poverty line.

 A county courthouse was built in 1915.
 Space for county government in the building grew increasingly inadequate in the 1960s, and another courthouse was built in 1970.

 21st century

 In August 2014, the county population surpassed 1,000,000 people.

-In November 2017, commissioners of Wake and Harnett Counties discussed the possibility of redrawing the line between the counties using the latest technology.
-This could affect 27 homeowners, who would end up in a different county or have their property divided between the two.
+In November 2017, the commissioners of Wake and Harnett counties discussed the possibility of redrawing the line between the counties using the latest technology.
+This boundary change would affect about 130 properties, with 27 having houses on them, meaning they would end up in a different county or divided between two.
+An agreement was reached regarding the adjustment of the Wake, Chatham, and Harnett county lines in May 2018.